-Diane Jones is your mid-day host weekdays from 10 am to 2 pm, and every Sunday as the host and producer of Feminine Fusion.
-An active composer, she has received commissions from nationally and internationally-recognized musicians and ensembles, as well as completing 5 residencies in Syracuse area schools, introducing young musicians to composition.
-Diane performs regularly with Samba Laranja and the Central New York Flute Choir, and her music has been featured on two SAMMY-award winning CDs.
+Diane Jones can be heard weekdays from 10 am to 2 pm, and every Sunday as the host and producer of Feminine Fusion.
+An active composer, she has received commissions from nationally and internationally-recognized musicians and ensembles.
+Diane performs regularly with Samba Laranja and the Central New York Flute Choir, and her music is featured on four CDs, two of which won SAMMY awards.
 Follow Diane on Twitter (@ComposerJones) and Facebook (Diane Jones On The Air) for more about her programming and her music.

 Marie Lamb, ClassicFM announcer from 2 to 7 p.m. weekdays and host of Saturday Opera, Part 2 is a Central New York native and a graduate of the Setnor School of Music at Syracuse University.
 Marie began in radio as the host of classical and opera programs at WIKE-AM, at the former Eisenhower College in Seneca Falls.
 She also hosted a daily jazz program for many years at WAER-FM in Syracuse.
 Marie began at Classic FM in 2002 as a board operator.
 Her duties have expanded over the years to include announcing, production, interviews, and running WCNY’s ReadOut radio reading service, which serves the blind, visually impaired, and people with other conditions that limit their use of print.
 Aside from her work at WCNY, Marie is the host of the award-winning “DXing with Cumbre” program for fans of international radio, which is heard on shortwave and as a podcast.

 Adam Fine hosts Classic Choices Friday afternoons from 2-7 pm and on Saturday and Sunday mornings from 7-11am and Mondays from 2-7pm.
 Adam brings an extensive performance background as an actor, singer, and conductor in both opera and music theater to the microphone.
 A former music teacher, he has studied music education, composition, and conducting at both Northwestern and Syracuse Universities.
 Adam performs regularly with Syracuse Opera and has also sung with Oswego Opera Theater and Syracuse Vocal Ensemble.